-At this stage, liquidity of total and Standard mFRR can therefore be considered as satisfactory but not fully comfortable, and there seems to remain room for improvements.
+At this stage, liquidity of total and Standard mFRR capacity can therefore mostly be considered as satisfactory but not fully comfortable, and there seems to remain room for improvements.
+The market situation during the winter is to be awaited, as is the impact of the amended LFC Means methodology that will enter into force for the capacity auctions of January 6th, 2021 (for mFRR delivery on January 7th).
 Preferably, liquidity should evolve towards higher excesses before moving to a paid-as-cleared settlement.

 Liquidity alone does not provide a full picture.
 Even in case of more than sufficient volumes on offer, if only a limited number of BSPs make the offers, there is a risk of high prices due to a lack of competition in the market.
-The mFRR capacity market since February consists of 8 BSPs with small or large portfolios, of which 6 BSPs offer mFRR Standard capacity.
+The mFRR capacity market since February consists of 8 BSPs with small or large portfolios, of which 7 BSPs offer mFRR Standard capacity.
 Zooming in on the mFRR Standard market (as this is the target for mFRR) the data from February to June show the strong presence of a minority of BSPs having a large share in offered and awarded mFRR Standard capacity.
-The maximum BSP share in offered volumes of mFRR Standard (calculated per CCTU) ranges from 39 to 93% (with an average of 54% and in 90% of the cases the maximum share remains below 64%).
-The maximum BSP share in awarded volumes of mFRR Standard (calculated per CCTU) ranges for 30 to 100% (with an average of 55% and in 90% of the cases the maximum share remains below 70%).
+The maximum BSP share in offered volumes of mFRR Standard (calculated per CCTU) ranges from 34 to 100% (with an average of 53% and in 90% of the cases the maximum share remains below 62%).
+The maximum BSP share in awarded volumes of mFRR Standard (calculated per CCTU) ranges from 27 to 100% (with an average of 50% and in 90% of the cases the maximum share remains below 66%).

-The Herfindahl-Hirschman Index (HHI)14 is a measure often used by regulators (especially to evaluate mergers) to reflect the level of competition in the market.
+The Herfindahl-Hirschman Index (HHI)16 is a measure often used by regulators (especially to evaluate mergers) to reflect the level of competition in the market.
 In general, an HHI of 0.25 or more is regarded as representing a market with a high level of market concentration or, in other words, a market with limited competition.
-Applying the HHI on the BSP shares in awarded and offered mFRR Standard capacity per CCTU shows values of at least 0.26 and in 10% of the cases ranging above 0.56 and even up to 1 (i.e., this is during the CCTU in which 1 BSP was awarded all the mFRR Standard capacity).
+Applying the HHI on the BSP shares in awarded (respectively offered) mFRR Standard capacity per CCTU shows values of at least 0.22 (respectively 0.25) and in 10% of the cases ranging above 0.51 (respectively 0.49) and even up to 1 (i.e., this is during the CCTU in which 1 BSP was awarded all the mFRR Standard capacity).
 Therefore, at this stage, the level of competition in the Standard mFRR market cannot be considered as sufficiently comfortable, as Elia cannot completely rule out the possibility that the relatively high observed market concentration could result in higher procurement costs (especially in case of paid-as-cleared settlement).

 Per CCTU Largest BSP share in awarded mFRR Standard Herfindahl- Hirschman Index Largest BSP share in offered mFRR Standard Herfindahl- Hirschman Index

-Minimum 30 % 0,26 39 % 0,32
+Minimum 27 % 0,22 34 % 0,25

-Average 55 % 0,43 54 % 0,44
+Average 50 % 0,38 53 % 0,41

-Median 54 % 0,42 53 % 0,43
+Median 49 % 0,37 53 % 0,40

-90 th percentile 70 % 0,56 64 % 0,51
+90 th percentile 66 % 0,51 62 % 0,49

-Maximum 100 % 1,00 93 % 0,86
+Maximum 100 % 1,00 100 % 1,00